Have a burning question about The Kids’ Castle? Maybe you will find your answer here.

 Any parent who collects their children after 6:00pm will be charged a late fee as set by the Management Committee.
-This fee is currently $15 per 15 minutes of part thereafter.
-This applies even if you are a few minutes late (by the Centre’s clock) for any reason.
+This fee is currently $15 for the first 15 minutes of part thereof and $1.00 per minute thereafter.
+This applies even if you are a few minutes late (by the sign out time on our system) for any reason.

 After 6:15pm if the staff have not heard from the parent they will ring the emergency phone number.
 After 6:30pm the local Police Department or the Department of Community Services will be called.
 Two staff members will wait with children who have not been collected by 6:00pm.
 No child will be permitted to travel home alone.

-Late pickup fines are calculated on the spot & are determined by the clock at the service.
+Late pickup fines are generated automatically by our system, according to the sign out time recorded on our system.
 After three (3) late fees in the one term, your place will be cancelled.